www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

    ```Bash
    az network watcher configure --resource-group NetworkWatcherRG --locations $LOCATION --enabled -o table
    ```
+      > **Note**: If you receive an error indicating there is no "NetworkWatcherRG" resource group, create a resource group from the portal named NetworkWatcherRG and rerun the command.
+      >
 1. From the Cloud Shell pane, run the following to create a resource group in the designated Azure region.

    ```Bash